What is Dragon Link RTP?

 Hold & Spin: where most of the return is concentrated

 The Hold & Spin bonus triggers when six or more Fireball symbols land simultaneously on the reels.
 The feature locks those symbols in place and awards three respins.
 Every additional Fireball that lands during the respins resets the counter to three, allowing the feature to run for an extended sequence.
-Each Fireball carries a credit value, a jackpot designation, or — if all 15 reel positions are filled — a guaranteed Grand Jackpot award.
+Each Fireball carries a credit value, a prize designation, or — if all 15 reel positions are filled — a guaranteed Grand award.

-This means that in a dry base-game session you are accumulating very little return.
-The RTP figure is the blended average across both the dry stretches and the bonus events.
 Players who exit before triggering the feature will feel they received far less than the stated return — mathematically, they did in that session, but that is the nature of high-volatility progressive machines.

-Progressive jackpot tiers and their RTP contribution
+Progressive prize tiers and their RTP contribution

 Free Spins and their variant-specific impact